Charles Ulm

 Charles Thomas Philippe Ulm AFC (18 October 1898 – 3 December 1934) was a pioneer Australian aviator.
 He partnered with Charles Kingsford Smith in achieving a number of aviation firsts, serving as Kingsford Smith's co-pilot on the first transpacific flight and the first flight between Australia and New Zealand.
 He and two others disappeared near Hawaii in 1934 while undertaking a test flight for an air service between Australia and the United States.

+Ulm was a member of the proto-fascist New Guard.

 Early life

 Ulm was born on 18 October 1898 in Middle Park, Victoria.
 He was the third son of Ada Emma (née Greenland) and Emile Gustave Ulm.
 His father was a French-born artist and his mother was an Australian.
 Ulm spent his early years in Melbourne, moving to Sydney as a child where his family settled in Mosman.
 He was educated at state schools.

 World War I

 Ulm joined the AIF in September 1914, enlisting under the name "Charles Jackson" and lying about his age.
 He fought and was wounded at Gallipoli in 1915, and on the Western Front in 1918.

-Charles Ulm was married twice.
+Ulm was married twice.
 In 1919 he married Isabel Amy Winter.
 After divorcing his first wife, in 1927 he married Mary Josephine Callaghan.